-As of fall 2018, 77 graduate and undergraduate students have spent at least one semester helping O’Brien Fellows with reporting, data analysis, research and multimedia presentation.
+As of fall 2019, nearly 90 graduate and undergraduate students have spent at least one semester helping O’Brien fellows with reporting, data analysis, research and multimedia presentation.

 Dave is a La Crosse, Wisconsin native.
 He was named O’Brien Fellowship director in May 2017.
 He also teaches investigative reporting in the Diederich College of Communication.
 His 32-year career as a reporter and editor at the Milwaukee Journal and Journal Sentinel culminated in a 2008 Pulitzer Prize.

-Lucie is a senior from Park Ridge, Illinois, majoring in Journalism with a minor in Political Science.
-She has worked as a reporter for student media since her sophomore year and is now the Audio News Director.
-She began producing and hosting the Marquette Wire’s weekly newscast in January of 2018.
-Lucie is a reporting intern for 2018-2019 O’Brien Fellow Natasha Haverty.
+Natallie is a junior from Sheboygan, Wisconsin, majoring in Journalism with a minor in Spanish.
+She has worked in student media since her freshman year and is now the Managing Editor of the Marquette Journal.
+Natallie is a reporting intern for 2019-2020 O'Brien Fellow Katelyn Ferral.